 - Better Foliage

 Installing the mod is pretty easy!
 Just drop the JAR into the "mods" folder in your Minecraft Forge instance and startup your client.

 The mod is not needed on the server so you can drop into an existing modpack and play on public servers without problem.
-However, if you add the mod to your pack and it is not installed on the server some features will not be available:

 Interview with Amaxter!

 A very good overview of the features (in French):

 When precipitation occurs Dynamic Surroundings will generate a random storm intensity.
 This intensity will affect a variety of different things: